alazareva/CBofNScala/README.md

 #### Classifier Systems
 An early version of Reinforcement Learning.
 An agent makes a decision based on the recommendation of one of multiple classifiers.
 Classifiers that produce high-reward decisions are given more voting power.
-New classifiers can also be generated using a generic algorithm.
+New classifiers can be generated using a generic algorithm.
 Example: An agent (red) looking for food in an environment filled with rocks (black) and food (green).